 Share Projects and Data Using Connected Workspace

-Some types of project data you might store or exchange using Connected Workspace...
+Connected Workspace Supported File Types for some types of project data you might store or exchange using Connected Workspace.

 In addition to project data, Connected Workspace also supports the sharing and synchronization of full TBC projects using the Trimble Connect cloud platform.
 You can upload your entire project, including the VCE project file and all related data and image files, to Workspace on the cloud, after which you or other team members can work on it directly in the cloud or check it out and download it to their local drive to work on it.
 When they are done, they can simply check it back in, synchronizing their changes with the version stored in the cloud in Connected Workspace.